jakemcc/jakemccrary.com/source/_posts/2020-05-04-how-to-be-alerted-when-a-long-running-process-finishes.markdown

 ---
 layout: post
-title: "How to be notified when long running processes finish"
+title: How to be notified when long running processes finish
-date: 2020-05-02 17:11:02 -0500
+date: 2020-05-04 20:35 -0500
 comments: true
-published: false
+published: true
 description: I get distracted when running slow processes.
 Here is how I get notified when they are done.
-keywords: 'bash, osx, command line'
+keywords: bash, osx, command line
 categories:
 - bash
 - osx
 - command-line